Skip to main content

 stk deploy infra

-The stk deploy infra command deploys your infrastructure in an Environment of your Workspace.
+The stk deploy infra command deploys your Infrastructure to an Environment in your Workspace.

-2. If you do not have an active Workspace, access a Workspace with the stk use workspace command.
+2. Have an active Workspace.
+Access a Workspace with the stk use workspace command.

 Usage